business

 Why State-Level RPM Reimbursement Matters

 Remote Patient Monitoring reimbursement operates on two levels.
-Medicare provides a national framework through CPT codes 99453–99458, generating an estimated ~$160 per patient per month.
-But state-level factors — Medicaid coverage, telehealth parity laws, licensure requirements, and privacy regulations — determine the full reimbursement landscape for any RPM program.
+Medicare provides a national framework through six CPT codes — 99453, 99454/99445, 99457/99470, and 99458 — generating an estimated $104–245 per patient per month (the 2026 codes 99445 and 99470 close billing gaps for lower-engagement patients).
+But state-level factors — Medicaid coverage, telehealth reimbursement laws, licensure requirements, and privacy regulations — determine the full reimbursement landscape for any RPM program.

 For practices evaluating RPM expansion, state-level analysis answers critical questions: Does the state's Medicaid program cover RPM?
 Can providers monitor patients across state lines?
 Are there additional privacy requirements beyond HIPAA?
 What is the addressable senior population?